snakemode/depict-it/readme.md

   }
 ```

 This uses the provided `PubSubClient` (here stored as the property `this.ably`) to send a `connected` message.
 The `PubSubClient` is doing the rest of the work - adding in the `identity` of the sender during the `sendMessage` call.

-It also sets `this.state.status` to `awaiting-acknowledgement` - the default state for all of our client instances until the `P2PServer` has sent them a `connection-acknowledged` message.
+It also sets `this.state.status` to `awaiting-acknowledgement` - the default state for all of the client instances until the `P2PServer` has sent them a `connection-acknowledged` message.

-`OnReceiveMessage` does a little more work
+`OnReceiveMessage` does a little more work:

 ```js
   onReceiveMessage(message) {